The latest front for anti-Caucasian propaganda emanating from the multicultural ideologues is the white privilege movement.

-If minorities start believing that White people possess some kind of unfair 'privilege' are they going to more or less likely to form healthy relationships with them?
+If minorities start believing that white people possess some kind of unfair "privilege" are they going to be more or less likely to form healthy relationships with them?

-One of the interesting facets of the White privilege movement is that there is little talk of fixing the 'problem.'
+One of the interesting facets of the white privilege movement is that there's little talk of fixing the "problem."

 If there is no way to fix the problem, and bringing up the problem is just going to lead to greater racial agitation, then why should Christians encourage this kind of accusative talk?

-God did not create White people inherently evil.
-More than any other racial group on earth, White people have spread the gospel of Christ.
+God didn't create white people inherently evil.
+More than any other racial group on earth, whites have spread the Gospel of Christ.